PatelKrishna02/pu-screen-generator/README.md

 ---

+## Deployment (IIS - Windows)

-Hosting on IIS (Windows)
+This application can be deployed on IIS using FastCGI.

-This repository contains application code only.
-To run on IIS, additional configuration is required:
+Steps include:

-Install Python on the server
+- Install Python on the server

-Install FastCGI / wfastcgi
+- Configure FastCGI / wfastcgi

-Create a site pointing to your app folder
+- Set up IIS site pointing to application directory

-Add web.config and app.wsgi files
+- Configure web.config and WSGI entry point

-Configure handler mappings

-These files are not included in the repository to keep it platform-independent.
+Note: Deployment configuration files are not included to keep the repository platform-independent.

 ## 🖼️ Screenshots
 ![alt text](measurement_upperform.png)